 With the recent uproar over e-cigarettes, or vaping, the lesser-used hookahs are avoiding the spotlight.

-There’s no question that the decline in cigarette smoking is a net positive for the health of Americans and other people around the world.
+There’s no question that the decline in smoking cigarettes is a net positive for the health of Americans and other people around the world.
 The problem is, other methods of ingesting tobacco are becoming more popular.

 What is a hookah?